Building a Fallback Routing System for Patent Dockets

 self.client = httpx.AsyncClient(timeout=3.0, follow_redirects=False)

-self.audit_log: List[Dict[str, Any]] = []
+self.audit_log: list[dict[str, Any]] = []

-def _generate_payload_hash(self, payload: Dict[str, Any]) -> str:
+def _payload_hash(self, payload: dict[str, Any]) -> str:

 canonical = str(sorted(payload.items()))